Historical Football Kits

 Background

 Around this time association football was becoming increasingly popular as a spectator sport in the industrial towns of Lancashire.
 Members first played football in 1878 and two years later they voted to adopt association rules in May 1880.
-In March 1881 the club played its first game against Blackburn Rovers, one of the strongest teams in the country and were trounced 0-10!
+In 1880-1881 the club played the Blackburn Rovers, one of the strongest teams in the country, three times and were trounced 0-16 in their third game played in March 1881.

 Following the example of their Lancashire neighbours, Preston recruited players from Scotland (where the game was more advanced), offering financial inducements and employment to build a team that would become known as “The Invincibles.”
 In 1884 following an English Cup tie, Upton Park FC lodged a protest, alleging that some Preston players were paid.
 Club captain William Sudell did not deny this and although North End were expelled from the competition, the row led directly to the acceptance of professionalism.